juriusn/connected-rest-service-repo/README.md

 # Connected rest service

-<h3>Service goal: find out if 2 cities provided on the service URL as parameters, are conetced.</h3>
+<h3>Service goal: find out if 2 cities, provided on the service URL as parameters, are connected.</h3>
 <h5>
  Example: